northstarhana/northstarhana/content/Unreal Engine/Stop Live Coding.md

   - CPlusPlus
   - CSharp
 ---
-If you're new to Unreal and watch any YouTube tutorial or worse, pay for an Unreal course you'd be forgiven for thinking that the sane workflow for adding new C++ classes and modifying them would look something like:
+If you're new to Unreal, you'd be forgiven for thinking that the sane workflow for adding new C++ classes and modifying them would look something like:

 1. Right click "C++ Classes" in the content drawer
 2. Click "New C++ Class"